Game Theory Analysis of Third-Party Regulation in Organic Supply Chains: Abstract

 \section{Abstract}

-As awareness of health and environmental issues grows, the demand for organic food is rising.
-However, distinguishing genuine organic products from conventional ones remains difficult.
-This creates incentives for some producers to mislabel conventional goods as organic to charge higher prices.
+As awareness of health and environmental issues grows, the demand for organic food is rising worldwide, yet consumers still struggle to distinguish genuine organic products from conventional ones.
+This information asymmetry creates incentives for some producers to mislabel conventional goods as organic in order to charge higher prices, threatening market integrity and trust.

-Game theory offers a framework to study the strategic behavior of producers and consumers in this context.
-By modeling these interactions, it becomes possible to assess how consumers can verify organic claims and how market trust can be maintained.
+This paper develops a game-theoretic model of interactions among producers, consumers, and regulators in organic supply chains to study when fraud emerges and how it can be deterred.
+By analyzing extensive-form and repeated games with monitoring and penalties, we identify conditions under which honest labeling becomes a stable equilibrium and show how inspection frequency and reputation losses shape strategic behavior.

-This paper applies a game-theoretical approach to demonstrate the need for a neutral third party in organic supply chains.
-Government regulation, including certification, is essential to ensure trust.
-Such mechanisms promote fair competition and support sustainable growth of the organic food sector.
+Our results highlight the critical role of a neutral third party in overcoming information asymmetries and sustaining trust in organic markets.
+Government regulation and independent certification, combined with credible monitoring and meaningful penalties, discourage mislabeling, and support the sustainable growth of the organic food supply chain.